Transformation at Wits

-The Wits transformation agenda is framed by national development goals, equity legislation, the United Nations Millennium Declaration and our location on the African continent.
-At the heart of the process of transformation are the values enshrined in the South African Bill of Rights and the Constitution.
+We work with students and staff groups across the University to implement programmes and projects in support of the University's transformation agenda.
+The transformation agenda is framed by national development goals and equity legislation, as well as the United Nations Millennium Declaration.
+At the heart of the process of transformation are the values enshrined in the South African Bill of Rights.

 Some of our projects and priority areas

 Report Discrimination: Anyone who experiences any form of discrimination on campus may report their complaint to us.
 Discrimination may include but is not limited to, racism, sexism, transphobia, homophobia, xenophobia, ableism or classism.